Can you Listen for a Water Leak?

 Why do I hear water dripping in my walls?

 This can be from a number of reasons, one of which is because you have a water leak.
-It is not usually normal to hear dripping so, if you think you might have a water leak, get in touch with our specialist team today.
+It is not usually normal to hear dripping so, if you think you might have a water leak, get in touch with our specialist team today to that this can be investigated further and, if you have a leak, it can be located efficiently and accurately.
 There are other signs of a water leak to check for too.